jonaschlegel/archaeological-fields-and-methods/README.md

 #### Research Companies and Institutes

-- **[Oxford Archaeology - Environmental Archaeology Team](https://oxfordarchaeology.com/)** (Oxford, UK - Europe): Specializes in environmental sampling and analysis as part of archaeological projects.
 - **[The York Environmental Archaeology Unit](https://archaeologydataservice.ac.uk/archives/view/EAU/)** (York, UK - Europe): A leading research institute dedicated to the study of environmental archaeology.

 #### Key Books/Articles

-- **Environmental Archaeology: Principles and Practice** by Dena F. Dincauze: A foundational text that covers the principles and methods of environmental archaeology.
+- **Environmental Archaeology: Principles and Practice** by Dena F. Dincauze (2000): A foundational text that covers the principles and methods of environmental archaeology.
-- **Environmental Archaeology and Human History** by John G. Evans: Examines how environmental data can inform our understanding of past human societies and their landscapes.
+- **Land and Archaeology: Histories of Human Environment in the British Isles** by John G. Evans (1999): Examines how environmental data can inform our understanding of past human societies and their landscapes in the British Isles.
-- **The Archaeology of Human-Environment Interactions** by Daniel Contreras: Discusses the relationship between humans and the environment, with case studies from across the world.
+- **[The Archaeology of Human-Environment Interactions: Strategies for Investigating Anthropogenic Landscapes, Dynamic Environments, and Climate Change in the Human Past](https://www.routledge.com/The-Archaeology-of-Human-Environment-Interactions-Strategies-for-Investigating-Anthropogenic-Landscapes-Dynamic-Environments-and-Climate-Cha/Contreras/p/book/9780367872687)** by Daniel Contreras (2017): Discusses the relationship between humans and the environment, with case studies from across the world.

 #### Journals/Journal Series